aws-samples/support-insights-with-amazon-q/src/support_collector/README.md

 ### Option 1: Leveraging AWS Organizations - Bulk Deployment via StackSet

-Utilize this option if you have AWS Organizations set up.
+Use this option if you have AWS Organizations set up.
 You can leverage AWS CloudFormation StackSets across multiple linked or member accounts with a single operation.
 AWS Organizations integrates with CloudFormation, enabling centralized management as you scale across multiple accounts.
-It will setup the lambda function and EventBridge in all the AWS accounts that accounts that belong to the AWS Organization units provided by the user.
+It will setup the Lambda function and EventBridge in all the AWS accounts that belong to the AWS Organization units provided by the user.

 #### Resource Bucket Policy

-Before running the deployment scripts, ensure that the bucket policy of the Resource S3 bucket (in the Data Collection Central account) is updated to grant access to the organizational units (OUs) where the member accounts reside.
+Before running the deployment scripts, ensure that the bucket policy of the resource S3 bucket is updated to grant access to the organizational units (OUs) where the member accounts reside.
 Replace the placeholders in the following bucket policy with your specific values:

 ```json
 {